A lot of people start blogs for the wrong reasons.

 Me?
 I started out in the first camp.
 Coming from the ad agency world, blog writing for brands was a standard practice.
 I thought it was a must.

-Eventually though, I realized that it wasn’t a requirement for a one-to-one freelancer… but it was a ticket to a much more stable, impactful, and interesting (in my opinion) business.
+Eventually though, I realized that it wasn’t a requirement for a one-to-one freelancer… but it was a method of building a much more stable, impactful, and interesting (in my opinion) business.

 Blogging is a key tool to help you build an audience that’s eager to work with you and buy what you create.